Spring Training Trip 2010

 blog this Spring about how So Taguchi might possibly be the ultimate good luck

-charm, and I was concerned because he was a non-roster invitee to the Chicago cubs camp.
-I knew that he did not make the 25-man
+charm, and I was concerned because he was a non-roster invitee to the

 roster, but I did not know what became of him.